tthew/jobs/infrasctructure-engineer.md

-## Help fight Ebola by writing awesome code!
+## Help fight ebola and strengthen health systems with awesome tech infrastructure!

-We’re an American-Nigerian NGO specialised on the development of software.
-Currently our main task is to develop a tool set to tackle the Ebola outbreak in West Africa.
-Our diverse Team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.
+We’re an American-Nigerian NGO specialised on the development and deployment of tech for health.
+Currently one of our main focuses is the development of tools to tackle the ebola outbreak and support health in West Africa and Nigeria.
+Our international tech team of 20 is located in Berlin, with various team members currently on site in Nigeria, Sierra Leone, Liberia and Guinea.

 We’re now looking for a __full time Infrastructure Engineer__ (freelance) to join us, starting as soon as possible.